 Corporate Innovation • Facilitator • Moderator

-After a week of information overload, this session will help parse the technologies into solid takeaways.
+This session will help parse the technologies into solid takeaways.
 Exercise centered and discussion based.
 Builds off of the Taking it Home discussions earlier in the week.